When the time is right….Lace up & get stuck into walking the Cotswolds

 The Cotswolds is one of the country’s most beautiful landscapes with nearly 800 square miles of superb scenery, picturesque towns and villages, as well as endless opportunities to get out and explore the area on foot, by bike or on horseback.

-With this in mind, and knowing that the Cotswolds AONB is within accessible driving distance for many surrounding towns and cities, we’d like to remind those who may choose to visit the area of the following:
+As the Cotswolds National Landscape is within accessible driving distance for many surrounding towns and cities, we’d like to remind those who may choose to visit the area of the following:

 - We must still all observe social distancing guidelines, even outdoors and in the countryside.